sqllabs/mysqlaudit/docs/ghost.md

 ### gh-ost

+> **Important:** Starting from MySQL 8.4, goInception no longer runs gh-ost because upstream gh-ost still depends on legacy `SHOW SLAVE STATUS` / `SHOW MASTER STATUS` syntax.
+When the inspected database reports version 8.4 or higher the audit will stop with `gh-ost not supported on MySQL 8.4+, use pt-osc instead`.
+Please switch to pt-osc or disable gh-ost until the upstream project supports the new `SHOW REPLICA STATUS` syntax.

 - gh-ost is built-in GoInception.
 No additional installation.
 About Stop, Pause, Recover are contained in GoInception command.
 - Support calling gh-ost in binary mode, the parameter switch is `ghost_bin_dir`, please refer to the `osc_bin_dir` parameter of pt-osc for usage, if this parameter is not specified, it will still be called with the built-in gh-ost.